 05 of 10

 Marrakesh Popular Arts Festival

-The Marrakesh Popular Arts Festival attracts entertainers and artists from all over Europe.
+The Marrakesh Popular Arts Festival attracts entertainers and artists from all over Europe and beyond.
 As well as musicians and dancers, you can expect to see fortune-tellers, acting troupes, snake charmers and fire-swallowers.
-The main events take place in the ruins of 16th-century El Badi Palace and Djemma el Fna, the medina's main square.
+The main events take place in Djemma el Fna and in the ruins of 16th-century El Badi Palace.
 Don't miss the Fantasia, an after-dark spectacle held outside the city walls that features hundreds of charging horsemen robed in traditional dress.